How did 5 ideas to inspire our children to read the Bible start?

 I am not a morning person.
 In fact, I am in awe of people who greet the morning with eyes wide open and a charming smile.
 I often think that waking up is an accomplishment in and of itself and any attempt to fake happiness at 6:00 am is an exercise in futility.
-Having made my peace with the fact that I am a morning grouch, I have, nonetheless, developed a morning ritual that helps me cope with the wee morning hours.
+Having made my peace with the fact that I am a morning grouch, I have developed a morning ritual that helps me cope with the wee morning hours.

 An important component of this ritual is the making of my bed.
 With eyes half shut, I make my bed before stumbling out of my room (sometimes before stumbling out of bed).
-Once the bed is made, a sense of serenity starts to sweep over me.
+Once the bed is made, a sense of serenity sweeps over me.
 Something about plumped-up pillows and a smoothed-out comforter makes me ready to face my bathroom mirror- nothing prepares the mirror for facing me, though!

-Monkey See; Monkey Do
+Monkey See; Monkey Do.

 One morning, I failed to make my bed.
-It was particularly hard to wake up that day and I must have “snoozed” the alarm a dozen times.
-The last glance at my alarm jolted me wide awake and I started to mentally count down the minutes I had left before dashing out the house to take my son to catch his school bus.
+It was hard to wake up that day and I must have “snoozed” the alarm a dozen times.
+The last glance at my alarm jolted me wide awake, and I started to mentally count down the minutes I had left before dashing out of the house to take my son to catch his school bus.
 And so, the bed-making was sacrificed as I sprang to get ready.

 You could imagine my shock when I returned to my bedroom and found that my bed had been made.
 For a second, I wondered if a magical bed fairy accomplished the task on my behalf as a reward for all my years of tidiness.